The North Carolina Zoo is temporarily suspending operations

 Acts locally to make global changes

 Since 2004, the Zoo has coordinated and led local efforts to reduce aquatic litter as part of the International Coastal Cleanup.
-Though we are pretty far from the coast, both river basins in Randolph County lead directly to the ocean.
+Though the Zoo is not near the coast, both river basins in Randolph County lead directly to the ocean.
 Litter can harm freshwater dependent animals too, including turtles, fish, amphibians, birds and mammals.
-In 2016, we became the only Zoo in the country to host a Keep America Beautiful Affiliation on behalf of the County.
-Through this affiliation, we work with schools, civic groups and other citizens to provide grassroots level education and conservation initiatives that protect water and air resources through litter reduction, improved recycling efforts and community beautification projects.
+In 2016, the North Carolina Zoo became the only Zoo in the country to host a Keep America Beautiful Affiliation on behalf of the County.
+Through this affiliation, the Zoo works with schools, civic groups and other citizens to provide grassroots level education and conservation initiatives that protect water and air resources through litter reduction, improved recycling efforts and community beautification projects.

 Makes use of appropriate alternative fuels in Zoo vehicles

 Each year, the North Carolina Zoo hosts more than 800,000 guests.
-Moving everybody from place-to-place can be difficult, and it can use a significant amount of petroleum fuel.
-In 2015, the Zoo purchased the first of two trams that run off low pressure propane gas.
-This is a much cleaner fuel than diesel, and for vehicles that must rum all day, during the hottest part of the year, means that we have less particulate soot, sulfur oxide and nitrous oxide emissions in the air.
-It is much healthier for both the exhibit animals, for our staff and volunteers, and for our guests!
+Moving guests from place to place can be difficult, and can use a significant amount of petroleum fuel.
+In 2015, the Zoo purchased the first of two trams that run on low pressure propane gas — a much cleaner fuel than diesel, and for vehicles that must run all day, during the hottest part of the year, means that the Zoo creates less particulate soot, sulfur oxide and nitrous oxide emissions.
+It is much healthier for the animals, staff and volunteers, and guests!

 Reuses or recycles steel and aluminum

-The Zoo really is a small city with more than 700 total employees working here in the busy season.
-We have our own graphics section that produce signs around the Park.
-We have our own exhibits crew that build and fabricate our amazing, naturalistic habitats.
-We have our own facilities and equipment staff that fabricate and repair structures, and make parts for vehicles.
-We use significant amounts of metal.
-At times, we buy more than is necessary for a job saving the leftovers for other uses.
+The Zoo is like a small town with more than 700 total employees in the busy season.
+The graphics department produce signage around the Park.
+A design crew creates our amazing, naturalistic habitats.
+Facilities and equipment staff fabricate and repair structures and make parts for Zoo vehicles.
+All of these departments use significant amounts of metal.
+At times, the Zoo purchases more than is necessary for a job, saving the leftovers for other projects.
 Sheet steel can become a sign.
 Material recovered from renovated habitats and structures often becomes part of other projects.
 Unusable steel and aluminum ultimately go to the local recycling center.